dcorns/markdown/svgViewBox.md

   **Figure C** The view box height is twice that of the SVG height.
 All other settings unchanged.
 Making the lower rectangle visible even though its position values have not been changed.

 ###ViewBox Coordinates System
 Probably, the hardest thing to grasp about the view box is the coordinates system.
-In order to aid in our discourse regarding SVG coordinates I will use something I like to call codespeak ( *not urban dictionary flavor of codespeak* ).
+In order to aid in our discourse regarding SVG coordinates we need to add some vocabulary.
 We describe some terms and then define some relationships using symbols familiar to coders.
 Using the relationships we can describe some rules to aid us in understanding the coordinates and ultimately obtaining the desired results for the placement and scaling of our graphics.

      LET Wvp = SVG(ViewPort) width attribute value
      LET Hvp = SVG(ViewPort) height attribute value